STEM Industry Mentoring Program

 - Option to extend the relationship beyond program completion

-About our Students⇩ Students are enrolled in a Science undergraduate, postgraduate or research degree, or an Engineering postgraduate degree, and come from a diverse range of backgrounds.
+About our Students⇩ Students are enrolled in a Science undergraduate, postgraduate or graduate research degree, or an Engineering postgraduate degree, and come from a diverse range of backgrounds.

-- Are enrolled in any Science undergraduate degree, a Science or Engineering postgraduate degree, or a Science research degree
+- Are enrolled in the second or third year of a Science undergraduate degree, a Science or Engineering postgraduate degree, or a Science graduate research degree

 - Are generally looking for guidance on career planning